Gender identity is probably the most contentious and divisive public issue facing first world christianity at the moment.

 But (1) Hebrews 10:16 doesn’t say it is the Torah and all the Torah that is written on our hearts, and (2) neither does Hebrews say that all the ceremonial laws are no longer binding.
 In fact I can find no distinction between moral, purity and ceremonial laws in scripture.
 The whole thing seems to be an evangelical construct to protect some OT laws while letting others go.

 The killer for Keller’s view (and that of most evangelicals) is Leviticus 20:9-16, where the following behaviours are “abominations” to be punished by death: cursing parents, adultery, incest, homosexual sex and sex with animals.
-These are clearly moral law matters and yet I’m sure Keller wouldn’t want the laws followed today.
-Furthermore, eating of certain foods is also called “an abomination”, showing how the lines are more blurred than Keller allows.
+These are clearly moral law matters and yet I’m sure Keller wouldn’t have wanted the laws followed today.
+Furthermore, eating of certain foods is also called “an abomination”, showing how the lines are more blurred than Keller allowed.

 So I conclude that the affirming christians are correct on this point.
 The Leviticus commands about same-sex relations should not be applied today, unless we are willing to apply the whole Law.